External data feeds

-Using feeds can help you tell your audience about things they might be interested in, without having to send custom events to Airship or assign AttributesMetadata that you can use for audience segmentation.
-Attributes differ from tags in that when evaluating users with attributes, Airship uses operators, e.g., equals, less than/greater than, contains, before/after, to determine whether or not to target a user.
-Supported attribute types are TEXT, NUMBER, and DATE. .
+Using External Data Feeds can help you tell your audience about things they might be interested in, without having to send custom events to Airship or assign AttributesMetadata used for audience segmentation and personalization.
+They extend the concept of Tags by adding comparison operators and values to determine whether or not to target a user, helping you better evaluate your audience. .

 External API requirements

-Your external API must operate in these ways to work with external data feeds:
+Your external API must operate in the following ways to work with External Data Feeds:

 • Return correct Content-Type header for the response.
 We support application/json.